 The center of the cross contains an old elevator from where you can ride to the top to get a windy view of the mountain landscape.
 Last year, we were still able to ride up but effective January 7, 2016, the elevator leading up to the viewing gallery is temporarily closed due to ongoing renovations.
 RATES: Entrance fee is P30 per person for the museum.
 For other activities, check this site.

-The resort is open for day trip visits, overnight stays and special events.
-Las Casas is an extremely photogenic place that has become very popular for pre-nup pictorials and weddings.
+Despite this, there’s no denying that Las Casas is an extremely photogenic place that has become very popular with tourists.
+Just think of it as a theme park for heritage houses.
+The resort is open for day trip visits, overnight stays and special events like pre-nup pictorials and weddings.
 RATES: Day tour entrance fee ranges from P999-P1999 per person (depending on meal and transportation packages)

 Mountain Biking Trails

-Meanwhile, the infamous Liyang Trail or Killer Loop Trail is a 34-km trail for advanced/experienced riders that takes 4-6 hours to complete.
+Meanwhile, the infamous Killer Loop Trail is a 34-km trail for advanced/experienced riders that takes 3-5 hours to complete.
 The trail passes old WWII guerilla roads and tracks which circles around Mt.
 Samat that contains everything from dirt roads, extended climbs with grades up to 35 percent, roots, single tracks, double tracks, rolling hills, rock gardens, technical ascents and descents, ravines, switchbacks, river crossings and more.
 The route itself is challenging, but the views are just amazing!

 San Miguel Rock is 110-meter high rock in Sisiman Bay, a swimming spot for locals.
 There’s a lighthouse and beach area where you can watch the sunset.
 Apparently, you can also try rappelling from the rock!